pllab/scheme2beam/src/README.md

 ## Main

-Assuming you're sitting in project root, the following will compile a simple conditional expression into Core Erlang:
+Assuming you're sitting in project root, the following will compile a simple conditional expression into Core Erlang.
+More tests are listed in the `tests` directory.

 ```
 $ ./s2b tests/if_test.scm